RolinLee/rounding/README.md

 round-half-down:If the discarded digits represent greater than half (0.5) of the value of a one in the next left position then the result coefficient should be incremented by 1 (rounded up).
 Otherwise (the discarded digits are 0.5 or less) the discarded digits are ignored.

 round-half-down：小于等于5舍去，大于5进1

 round-up:(Round away from 0.)
 If all of the discarded digits are zero the result is unchanged.
 Otherwise, the result coefficient should be incremented by 1 (rounded up).

-round-up:(ound away from 0.)
-If all of the discarded digits are zero the result is unchanged.
-Otherwise, the result coefficient should be incremented by 1 (rounded up).

 round-up：和round-down相对应